GoogleCloudPlatform/agentsmithy/setup.md

 ## 5. Test Your Agent

 Once deployed, you must initialize a session before interacting with the agent.
-Agent Bar v2 dynamically loads sub-agents and prompts based on the **Session State**.
+Multi-Agent Quest dynamically loads sub-agents and prompts based on the **Session State**.

 ### Initialize a Predefined Use Case